 Mark Gorzkowski is a Licensed Clinical Professional Counselor (IL License 180.008648) who is trained in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 Mark received his Bachelor of Science from the University of Illinois at Urbana and his Master of Science in Clinical Psychology from Benedictine University.
 Mark has worked in the mental health field since 2005, and has experience in private practice, inpatient, partial hospitalization, and crisis management.
 Mark completed his internship at Alexian Brothers Behavioral Health Hospital in the Center for Anxiety and Obsessive Compulsive Disorder.
-He also previously worked at Linden Oaks Hospital in several departments including the Adolescent Inpatient Unit and the Assessment & Referral Center.
-Mark’s areas of clinical expertise include Obsessive Compulsive Disorder, phobias, social anxiety, depression, self-injury, behavioral disorders, adult children of alcoholics, trauma, and emerging adult issues (such as college transitions and independent living).
+He also previously worked at Linden Oaks Hospital in the Adolescent Inpatient Unit and the Assessment & Referral Center.
+Mark’s practice focuses on the treatment of individuals (age 16 and older) struggling with Obsessive Compulsive Disorder, phobias, social anxiety, depression, self-injury, interpersonal conflict, trauma, and emerging adult issues (such as college transitions and independent living).
 Mark is known by colleagues in the field for his compassionate yet direct approach, along with his ability to balance empathic listening with skill building, education, and guidance.

 Phone 630-923-5558 ext 2